mixtape81/user-interactions/API-DOCUMENTATION.md

 ### /playlistviews

-** will respond with all playlist views for that day **
+**will respond with all playlist views for that day**

-GET request to '/playlistviews' will return an array of objects that will include the id's of all the playlist that were viewed that day.
+GET request to '/playlistviews' will return an array of objects that will include the playlist_id, genre_id and timestamps of all the playlist that were viewed that day.

 Example: